mbenoukaiss/vmod-impress/README.md

 - `pre_optimize` : If set to true, a thread will be spawned to optimize all the matching images to this format.
 It is recommanded to also set a pattern if not all images will be served in this format to avoid generating a lot of useless files

+### Logger
+Configures the logger, leave empty to deactivate the logger
+- `path` : Log file path
+- `level` : Minimum level of log, levels below will be filtered out

 ## Todo
 - Add support for AVIF and JPEG